ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 #### Test code structure

-Tests can exist throughout Mbed OS and your project's code.
-They are located under a special directory called `TESTS` (case is important!).
+You can run tests throughout Mbed OS and for your project's code.
+They are located under a special directory called `TESTS`.

 Placing code under this directory means it is ignored when building applications and libraries.
 This code is only ever used when building tests.
 This is important because all tests require a `main()` function, and building it with your application would cause multiple `main()` functions to be defined.